 I’ve only done one other car seat review, and it was also for an Evenflo (the Symphony DLX).
 This is my first car seat review since becoming certified as a Child Passenger Safety Technician (CPST) by the Child Passenger Safety Association of Canada (CPSAC).
 It was really fun to tackle this review and test the seat through my newly opened CPST eyes.

 First of all, let’s talk price.
 Back in the day, I used to assume that a higher-priced seat meant a safer seat.
-The Evenflo Sonus is CAN$119.99, currently only available at Toys”R”Us.
+The Evenflo Sonus is CAN$119.99, even less on sale.
 There are many car seats on the market with retail prices well north of $300.
 All car seats sold in Canada undergo the exact same testing as prescribed by Transport Canada.
 More expensive seats have more ease-of-use features, plusher covers and are constructed with more expensive materials.
 However, they are not safer.
 A properly installed and correctly used $119 seat is, in fact, safer than an incorrectly installed $400 seat.

 The Evenflo Sonus, while lacking the fancy bells and whistles, is an easy install, both rear- and forward-facing.
 Its price point means many parents with pricier seats may like it as a second seat for the grandparents’ car or for travel, but it’s also a seat I am comfortable recommending as an everyday seat in your main vehicle.
 In fact, dare I admit that I actually like the Sonus better than our $300+ Radian R100?
 Cub has been riding in the Sonus every day, aside from the two days I let Little Miss Cub try it rear-facing, much to Cub’s very vocal chagrin.